 Description: The policy making role of the Congress including the institutionalization of the House and the Senate, an analysis of congressional behavior, the committee process, and the policy responsiveness of Congress.

 Description: A significant public policy in American politics.
 Topics: science, technology, and public policy; or health politics.

-Prerequisites: 12 hrs communication studies, or permission.
+Prerequisites: 12 hrs communication studies.

 Description: Role of communication in the political process, with emphasis on communication strategies in political campaigns.
 Includes communication variables important in the political process, an application of communication theory and principles to political rhetoric, and analysis and criticism of selected political communication events.